What is Segmentation?

 Segmentation means so many different things.
 For some organisations, a segmentation is a way of splitting out a campaign into distinct cells, each receiving different variants of a pack or message.
-For others, it’s a strategic planning tool used to prioritise and focus activity and investment.
-For others, its anything in between.
+For others, it’s a strategic planning tool used to prioritise and focus activity and investment, or anything in between.
 You’re all right, of course.
 The key is that for a segmentation to be successful, and there have been many unsuccessful ones, you must know how you will put it to use, and what financial return you can expect from using it.
 Just “needing a segmentation” isn’t good enough.

 This is where we step in.
-Running a segmentation workshop up-front to establish which stakeholders want what from it.
-And then pulling together the best, and most complete, data-set we can from all the many sources you may have, including your database, digital activity, geo-dems and research.
+Adroit run a segmentation workshop up-front to establish what stakeholders would like from it.
+Then, we pull together the best, and most complete, data-set we can from the many sources you may have.
+This could include your database, digital activity, geo-dems and research.

 There are any number of statistical techniques we can use to do the segmentation.
 At one end of the scale, simple splits of the most discriminating variables can be surprisingly effective, especially in B2B (and remember, simplicity of design means simplicity of communication, and ease of understanding).
 At the other end of the scale, somewhere in a distant universe, our highly capable analysts use a variety of complex methods such as CHAID, Factor Analysis, Cluster Analysis, Logistic Regression and Discriminant Analysis to add real rigour to how we split your data into segments.